simenfossnes/openapi-fastapi-codegen/README.md

 ## TODOs

 - [x] add illustration.
-- [ ] make this list.
+- [x] make this list.
 - [ ] extend and vectorize cases (may use numpy cases for this.)
-- [ ] make tail-recursion on the interpreter, allowing "flatter" parsing. ?
+- [x] make tail-recursion on the interpreter, allowing "flatter" parsing. ?  - solved differently
 - [ ] Add command line execution and configs
 - [ ] add requirements.txt + requirements in README
-- [ ] Add string formatting / fix automation so that the naming has a max-length and no whitespace
+- [x] Add string formatting / fix automation so that the naming has a max-length and no whitespace
+- [ ] fix references and inheritance using these "allOf" etc.